Washington is experiencing some of its coolest September weather in decades

 The streak of three straight days with lows in the 40s is the earliest to occur in September in Washington since 1959 when there was such a streak during the Sept.
 18-20 period.

 If the streak in the 40s extends to four days, it will tie for the 11th longest on record during September in observations dating to 1871, last occurring in 1950.
-The longest streak of low temperatures below 50 in September is 8 days, set in 1875.
+The longest streak of low temperatures below 50 in September is eight days, set in 1875.

 The high temperatures since Saturday have also been notably cool.
 Saturday’s high of 67 degrees was the coolest on Sept.
-19 since it was 66 in 1990 and tied for the 7th coolest temperature on record for the date.
+19 since it was 66 in 1990 and tied for the seventh coolest temperature on record for the date.

 On balance, temperatures have been about 10 to 12 degrees cooler than normal since the weekend, pushing September’s overall temperature below normal.
 The weekend tied for the third chilliest two-day period in the first 20 days of September since 1945 and temperatures were comparable to a typical weekend in late October.

-Washington has a chance to have its first cooler than normal September since 2017.
-This year is a major departure from 2019 and 2018 which featured the 3rd and 7th warmest September on record.
+Washington has a chance to have its first cooler-than-normal September since 2017.
+This year is a major departure from 2019 and 2018 which featured the third and seventh warmest September on record.

 The cause of the chill and looking ahead

 The chilly weather is the result of a steep dip in the jet stream, which is more common a bit deeper into the fall.
-It has not only been unusually chilly in Washington, but throughout the Northeast.
+It has been unusually chilly not only in Washington but also throughout the Northeast.
 Scores of cities set record lows Saturday and Sunday.
 Several locations in the Adirondacks and interior New England dipped into the 20s and were under freeze warnings.

 Warmer weather is in the forecast for the second half of the week, with highs well into the 70s to near 80 and nighttime lows rising into the 50s to near 60.

-However, long-range models are hinting that the jet stream will take another big plunge in nine or 10 days, with even colder air sweeping over the region than the present.
+But long-range models are hinting that the jet stream will take another big plunge in nine or 10 days, with even colder air sweeping over the region than the present.